How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Related Works

-\textbf{Deep metric learning.} Learning a desirable embedding with neural networks have been the fundamental goal in the deep metric learning community.
-Various losses have been proposed for applications such as face verification~\cite{deng2019arcface,Liu_2017_CVPR,wang2018cosface}, person re-identification~\cite{chen2017beyond,xiao2017joint}, and image retrieval~\cite{kim2019deep,movshovitz2017no,oh2016deep,teh2020proxynca++}.
-However, \emph{none} of works focus on desirable embeddings for OOD detection.
-Compared to other proxy-based metric learning methods, \texttt{CIDER} bears several key differences: (1) prior methods such as \texttt{ProxyAnchor}~\cite{Kim_2020_CVPR} lacks explicit prototype-to-prototype dispersion, which we show is essential for improving OOD detection; (2) \texttt{ProxyAnchor} initializes the proxies randomly and updates through gradients, while we estimate prototypes directly from sample embeddings using EMA.
+\textbf{Deep metric learning.} Learning a desirable embedding is a fundamental goal in the deep metric learning community.
+Various losses have been proposed for face verification~\citep{deng2019arcface,Liu_2017_CVPR,wang2018cosface}, person re-identification~\citep{chen2017beyond,xiao2017joint}, and image retrieval~\citep{kim2019deep,movshovitz2017no,oh2016deep,teh2020proxynca++}.
+However, {none} of the works focus on desirable embeddings for OOD detection.
+The difference between CIDER and proxy-based methods has been discussed in Remark 2.